shoui520/shoui520.github.io/docs/readingtips.md

 	Install the Stylus extension.
 [Chrome Web Store](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)
 	Now when you're on the ッツ Reader web page, click on the Stylus icon in the extensions toolbar.
 	Now click on the **left end** of the URL.
 So **reader.ttsu.app** or **ttu-ebook.web.app** is underlined.
 Not "/This URL".
-	Now copy and paste this CSS:
+	Now copy and paste this CSS and SAVE:
 	```css
 	.book-content div, .calibre2 p {
 	    font-family: MS Mincho;